“How I lost 50 Pounds?” I have been asked over and over again. So I decided to write the blog. By popular demand.

 Before I could change my shape, I figured out the emotional and mental blocks that were preventing me from success.
 The rest I have detailed on below.

-The Practical Stuff For Weight Loss
+The Practical Stuff For How I Lost 50 Pounds

-I want to start this blog post by saying that I am not a doctor, dietitian or a health care professional.
+I want to start this “How I Lost 50 Pounds” blog post by saying that I am not a doctor, dietitian or a health care professional.
 Essentially, I have no clue what is best for you.
 The following is what I did that worked for me.
 I wrote it down because many people wanted to know what I did to lose weight.
 Will it work for your weight loss? ….
 I don’t know.
 I am happy to share what I did.
 Take what resonates for you and disregard what doesn’t.

 Setting The Guidelines For My Weight Loss